luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 Testing accuracy degredation due to FP16 quantization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now let's try the model with FP16 precision instead of INT32.
-If you an OAK camera into your computer you can select ``MYRIAD`` as the inference device instead of CPU. **If the model works correctly with IE on Myriad X, it will work with DepthAI as well.**
+If you connect an OAK camera to your computer you can select ``MYRIAD`` as the inference device instead of CPU. **If the model works correctly with IE on Myriad X, it will work with DepthAI as well.**